bsmg/TestplayAssistant/README.md

 ## Commands:

-- /listpending - Produces a list of messages in the channel that do not have reactions.
+- /listpending - Produces a list of testplays with attachments in the channel that do not have reactions.
+- /listpendingdm - Produces a list of testplays with attachments in the channel that do not have reactions.
+- /archivetestplays (admins only) - Checks for older testplays and archives them (marks them and DMs the poster).
+This is run automatically once per day.
 - /shutdown (admins only) - Shut down the bot.

 ## Intents and permissions required